-Blood is being tested for the presence of myoglobin, a red protein found in muscles.
-While haemoglobin brings oxygen to most of the body, myoglobin traps oxygen in muscle to allow muscle cells to work properly.
+Blood or urine was historically tested for the presence of myoglobin, a red protein found in muscles.
+Myoglobin traps oxygen allowing muscle cells to work properly.
 When muscle is injured, myoglobin is released into the blood and appears in the urine.

 How is the sample collected for testing?